Daisyliu6/demo/README.md

 npm install

 ## step 2
-Go to weatherapp folder and Run `ng build` to build the project.
+Go to weatherapp folder and npm install then Run `ng build` to build the project.

 ## step 3
 Go to the demo folder and run node server.js